Roundtable: A discussion about art with some of the most renowned Native artists around

 Ahvakana, who has worked in media including, silver, stone, bronze, and paint, said he looks at challenging himself with different materials within a cultural context.

 “You can challenge yourself and work with these different materials and come up with something that has meaning to you as a Native artist, or a Native person.
 When you look at it, it gives you a memory of your traditions, I think, no matter what materials you’re working with.”

 Perry Eaton emphasized the idea that “the culture is now,” and that innovation and adaptation have always been parts of it.

 (From left, Mick Beasley, moderator Perry Eaton, and Drew Michael)

 “I’m often asked if I make my masks the same way my ancestors did.
 And I always answer, ‘Absolutely.
 I do it with the best tools available,’” Eaton said.

-(Earl Atchak, center, speaks during the second panel.
-At left is Robert Davidson, at right is Preston Singletary)
+(Larry Ahvakana, right, speaks during the second panel.
+At left is Earl Atchak, in the center is Preston Singletary)